magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/magento-2.4.0-b2b-wrong-purchase-order-logic-when-discount-expired.md

 ---
 title: "Magento 2.4.0 B2B: wrong purchase order logic when discount expired"
-labels: "2.4.0,B2B,Magento Commerce,Magento Commerce Cloud,known issues,patch,purchase order,troubleshooting"
+labels: 2.4.0,B2B,Magento Commerce,Magento Commerce Cloud,known issues,patch,purchase order,troubleshooting
 ---

 This article provides a patch for the known issue of a purchase order (PO) discount not being applied in Magento 2.4.0 B2B.
 If the PO was placed with a discount code that expired while the PO was in the approval process, the approved order does not reflect the discount.